French and Francophone Studies

 French and Francophone Studies at Sheffield has a long-established profile of internationally outstanding research and forms a dynamic and diverse research community, including a thriving group of postgraduate researchers and students.

 All of the academic staff are involved in research and scholarship that directly inform their teaching.
-The research expertise and projects of staff are exceptionally wide-ranging - the portfolio of specialisms ranges from the politics and literature of the 18th to 21st centuries, to francophone literatures, post-colonial and neo-colonial studies, critical discourse analysis, contemporary cinema, visual and performance art, sociology, modern history and life-writing.
+The research expertise and projects of staff are exceptionally wide-ranging - the portfolio of specialisms ranges from the politics and literature of the 18th to 21st centuries, to francophone literatures, post-colonial and neo-colonial studies, critical discourse analysis, contemporary cinema and theatre, sociology, modern history and life-writing.

 We are committed to sharing and developing collaborative research outside of the university and, to this aim, we work with key partners including schools, cinemas, festivals, galleries, charities, media and international bodies to develop inclusive projects.